david89/self-driving-car/writeup/writeup_template.md

 [hough_image]: ./hough_image.png "Hough image"
 ![alt text][hough_image]

+### 5. Merging Hough lines

+As you may have noticed, our transformed image contains multiple Hough lines.
+For the purpose of this project, we need to draw exactly one line for the left lane and exactly one line for the right line.

+Before getting into merging Hough lines, let's separate lines into two sets: one for the lines that belong to the left line, and some other lines for the right line.
+An easy way of accomplishing that is to separate lines by their slope: lines with a positive slope belong to the right line, and lines with a negative slope belong to the left side (that sounds counterintuitive, but remember that the top side corresponds to y = 0, and the bottom side is y = maximum y's coordinate).
+Additionally, we are going to exclude some lines if they have an infinite slope (vertical lines), if they have a very small slope (horizontal lines), or if they are noisy (by looking at where in the region of interest, the line is located at).

+After separating lines, we can run a linear regression model on each set of lines in order to find a representative line for each set.
+That's the only line we are going to draw (one for each side).

+Finally, we need to extend the segment from the bottom of the image all the way to the top of the region of interest.

+[processed_image]: ./processed_image.png "Processed image"
+![alt text][processed_image]

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when ...